ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Webviews is an important part of mobile applications as it lets us access the website in our application itself rather than taking us to a…</blockquote>

 <h3>3.
-Mastering HTML Rendering in React Native: A Developer’s Guide - <a href="https://medium.com/@avinashukla0704/mastering-html-rendering-in-react-native-a-developers-guide-069391ed507c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Working around YouTube iframes on WebView based mobile apps - <a href="https://medium.com/@kfir.e/working-around-youtube-iframes-on-webview-based-mobile-apps-c8543fb7bd47" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avinash Shukla`**
+✍️ **posted by `Kfir Eichenblat`**

-<blockquote>When building React Native applications, you might encounter situations where you need to display HTML content within your app.
-Whether…</blockquote>
+<blockquote>Imagine this: You built a cool Web & Mobile app with the help of a framework such as Cordova or Capacitor that embeds YouTube videos using…</blockquote>

 <h3>4.
 Debugging IOS Webviews on Safari browser - <a href="https://medium.com/@atifqamar29/debugging-ios-webviews-on-safari-browser-822def097497" target="_blank" rel="noopener noreferrer">link</a></h3>